pvermeulen-pivotal/Geode-Cassandra-Async-Listener/README.md

 ### Creating and Running gfsh Command Scripts

 Gfsh offers several ways to script run commands.
-&nbsp;&nbsp;Running gfsh Scripts
+**Running gfsh Scripts
-&nbsp;&nbsp;You can create and run scripts that contain gfsh commands that you wish to execute.
+You can create and run scripts that contain gfsh commands that you wish to execute.
 To execute the script, use the gfsh run command.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example: gfsh run --file=myFile.gfsh --continue-on-error --quiet
+For example: gfsh run --file=myFile.gfsh --continue-on-error --quiet

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: When you run a gfsh script, interactive parameters are ignored.
+When you run a gfsh script, interactive parameters are ignored.
 You can also set the script to run in quiet mode to prevent output and instruct the script to skip any errors it encounters.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Your command history file can be helpful when you write a gfsh script.
+Your command history file can be helpful when you write a gfsh script.
 A history of commands that have been executed successfully is logged in the .gfsh.history file in the home directory of the user running gfsh.
 You can also export a history file with the history --file=your_file_name command.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When a user runs start server or start locator from gfsh without specifying the member name, gfsh will automatically pick a random member name.
+When a user runs start server or start locator from gfsh without specifying the member name, gfsh will automatically pick a random member name.
 This is useful for automation.

-&nbsp;&nbsp;Running gfsh Commands on the OS Command Line
+**Running gfsh Commands on the OS Command Line

-&nbsp;&nbsp;You can run some gfsh commands directly from your operating system’s prompt by preceding the command with gfsh .
+You can run some gfsh commands directly from your operating system’s prompt by preceding the command with gfsh .
 This can be useful for Unix shell or Windows batch scripting.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example: gfsh start locator --name=locator1 --port=10334
+For example: gfsh start locator --name=locator1 --port=10334

-&nbsp;&nbsp;Running Multiple gfsh Commands on the OS Command Line &nbsp;&nbsp;To run multiple commands directly on the command line, use the -e option followed by the gfsh command within quote marks.
+**Running Multiple gfsh Commands on the OS Command Line

+To run multiple commands directly on the command line, use the -e option followed by the gfsh command within quote marks.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example: gfsh -e "connect --use-http --url https://cloudcache-1.example.com/gemfire/v1" -e "rebalance"
+For example: gfsh -e "connect --use-http --url https://cloudcache-1.example.com/gemfire/v1" -e "rebalance"

-&nbsp;&nbsp;gfsh Commands with Parameter to Test Existence &nbsp;&nbsp;The parameter "--if-not-exists" is provided on a gfsh command, allows for a script when running a gfsh create command that supports this parameter does not fail in the event the object exists.
+**gfsh Commands with Parameter to Test Existence

+The parameter "--if-not-exists" is provided on a gfsh command, allows for a script when running a gfsh create command that supports this parameter does not fail in the event the object exists.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The current gfsh commands that support the "--if-not-exists"  parameter are:
+The current gfsh commands that support the "--if-not-exists"  parameter are:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	create gateway receiver &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	create jndi-binding &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	create region &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	put
+*	create gateway receiver
+* create jndi-binding
+* create region
+* put

 ### gfsh Command Restrictions
 Developers may invoke all gfsh commands.
 Given credentials with sufficient permissions, those gfsh command will be executed.
 However, not all gfsh commands are supported.
 An invocation of an unsupported command may lead to incorrect results.
 Those results range from ineffective results to inconsistent region entries.